 - If you want to take full advantage of everything that InsideTracker has to offer (including regular retesting), it can be quite costly.

 - The Home Kit is not available in NY.

 - While anyone can use InsideTracker plans, they are most applicable to those interested in athletic performance.

 - The primary focus of InsideTracker is on blood biomarkers.
 If you want to know more about your DNA, there are other kits on the market that are more comprehensive.

 If you want to revolutionize the way you approach your health and fitness goals (and you don’t mind parting with some cash), then InsideTracker is the solution for you.
-We love that this platform uses a multidisciplinary approach to provide genuinely helpful recommendations, which it also helps you integrate into your life over time.
+We love that this platform uses a multidisciplinary approach to provide genuinely helpful recommendations and helps you integrate them into your life over time.
 InsideTracker was founded by experienced scientists from Harvard and MIT, and we believe that their data-driven and customizable plans are raising the bar for how health technology platforms will work in the future.

 InsideTracker, with its assortment of testing plans and detailed, actionable insights, offers a great service to help you improve your health.
 Get 25% off using our promo code (INNERBODY25).

 Whether your interest is fitness, overall wellness, nutrition, physical appearance, biological age, or all of the above, InsideTracker can deliver the goods.
 It partners with reputable labs, relies transparently on good science, and gives actionable recommendations.